justin-atwell/solidityExamples/README.md

 This quick tutorial is designed to get you up and running on the Linea network with as little work as possible.
 In the three secions below, I hope you'll see just how easy it is to get up and running with little effort.

-1. Create an Ethereum account and setup Metamask for Remix
+1. Create an Ethereum account and setup Metamask for Remix.
 2. Configure Remix
 3. Deploy a short smart contract deployment with Remix and Metamask.